NicholasWojcik/Java-Cheat_Sheets/swing.md

-JLabel label = new JLabel(labelString); //creates a label using a string JList list = new JList(); //creates a list of items that are singularly selectable (see notes for use) JTextArea ta = new JTextArea(); //creates multiple lines of plain text and allows the user to edit JTextField tf = new JTextField(string); //creates a single line of text using the string and allows user to edit it
+JLabel label = new JLabel(labelString); //creates a label using a string JList list = new JList(); //creates a list of items that are singularly selectable (see notes for use) JTextArea ta = new JTextArea(); //creates multiple lines of plain text and allows the user to edit JTextField tf = new JTextField(string); //creates a single line of editable text using the string provided
 ```

 #### Notes